 4.9.
 Business benefits of using Cloudiway’s migration platform

 Not every migration tool provides a full, flexible suite of migration tools.
-Cloudiway are the only migration solution to offer a coexistence solution for mail routing, free/busy calendar queries and automatic global address list updates.*
+Cloudiway are the only migration solution to offer a coexistence solution for free/busy calendar queries and automatic global address list updates.*

 In addition, only a few mail migration solutions are installationfree, saving you time, effort and end-user interruption.
 It’s also a cost effective solution for all business types and sizes, with two free support tickets at any time during the migration process, plus consulting services are available, if required.